Python Lesson 8: Machine Learning

 plt.show()

-We will use in this case and in the comming section the famous Iris database, first used by Sir R.A.
+The k-Nearest Neighbors (k-NN) algorithm is arguably the simplest machine learning algorithm.
+Building the model requires only of storing the training dataset.
+To make a prediction for a new data point, the algorithm looks for its nearest neighbors, i.e. the closest data points in the training dataset.
+We will use in this case and in the coming section the famous Iris dataset, first used by Sir R.A.
 Fisher.
-The dataset is taken from Fisher’s paper.
-The data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
+The dataset is taken from Fisher’s paper Annual Eugenics, 7, Part II, 179-188 (1936).
+The dataset contains 3 classes with 50 instances each, where each class refers to a type of iris plant, Setosa, Versicolour, and Virginica.

 iris_dataset = datasets.load_iris()